 Description: TBZ Education Distance Learning is an opportunity for classroom teachers to access TBZ programming remotely.
 Content can be based on current education programs or tailored to the needs/specifications of the teacher.
 Distance Learning programs may be a single event, a multiple event arc throughout the school year, or as an introduction to/review of a TBZ field trip.

 Description: Just like our programs for younger folks, these programs encourage critical thinking about and meaningful connections to the biology, ecology, and evolution of animals by using guided inquiry, animal ambassadors, and appropriate biofacts to illustrate key scientific concepts and themes.
-However, the content and language used in these programs is more advanced and is therefore better suited to a more mature audience; please contact us for more information if you’re interested in one of these programs.
-Most programs are 30-45 minutes long .
+However, the content and language used in these programs are more advanced and are therefore better suited to a more mature audience; please contact us for more information if you’re interested in one of these programs.
+Most programs are 45-60 minutes long.
 Please see individual program descriptions for details.